ExPixel/miniaudio-rs/README.md

 Building
 ---
-If the `bindgen` feature is turned off:
-    Then you shouldn't need to do anything special, the bindings should __just work__.
-    If they don't please open an issue.

-If the `bindgen` feature is turned on:
-    LLVM must be installed in order to generate the bindings, but aside from that everything should __just work__.
+LLVM and clang must be installed in order to generate the bindings.
-    Feel free to open an issue here if that is not the case.
+Installation instructions can be found here: https://rust-lang.github.io/rust-bindgen/requirements.html

 Example Usage